daweihuangstuy/VeniVidiVici/README.md

 <h2>Instructions:</h2>

-First, open terminal and enlarge your terminal window to a size big enough to be able to view the entire world map (we suggest 1000)
+First, open terminal and enlarge your terminal window to a size big enough to be able to view the entire world map.
+Change the font size or the size of the display as much as necessary.
+For desktops, we reccomend the Lucida Console 9 point font and a display of at least 210 columns by 66 rows.
+If the cover does not fit in your terminal at the start of the game, resize your terminal, close it, and then reopen your terminal again.

 To begin the game, type
 ```